Peter Graves: Personal life

+Controversially, Graves helped organize a Los Angeles city ban on gas-powered leaf blowers.

 Death

-After returning from brunch on March 14, 2010, Graves collapsed and died of a heart attack, four days before his 84th birthday.
+On March 14, 2010, after returning from brunch with his family, Graves collapsed of a heart attack outside his Los Angeles home.
+His daughter attempted cardiopulmonary resuscitation unsuccessfully, and he was pronounced dead four days before his 84th birthday.

 Awards

 Graves was awarded a Golden Globe Award in 1971 for his role as Jim Phelps in the series Mission: Impossible.
 In 1972, he received the Golden Plate Award of the American Academy of Achievement.
 He also received nominations for an Emmy Award and Golden Globe awards in other seasons of that show.
 Graves also won a Primetime Emmy Award for outstanding informational series in 1997 as host of Biography.